Video/Image Cues - Video Capture

 Video capture (eg the live feed from a camera) can be included in Video/Image Cues.
 Although Video/Image Cues can handle multiple video/image files, you may alternatively just include a single file or video capture in a cue.

-When you select Video Capture Source using the selector combo box, a sub-cue panel like this will be displayed, where a graphic is displayed for the camera (or other video capture device):
+When you select Video Capture using the selector combo box, a sub-cue panel like this will be displayed.
+Although the image is initially shown black, when you test the cue using the Play button the image from the selected device (eg video camera) will be displayed.

 Properties and Controls